|Activity type||Operation of a facility|

 Phone: 08 8338 2833

-• Yolla-A manned platform (in Production Licence T/L1), located in a water depth of 80 m;
+• Yolla-A manned platform (in Production Licence T/L1);

 Ongoing offshore inspection and maintenance activities for the BassGas Development include:

 • Platform topsides cleaning, inspection, repairs and maintenance;

 • Vessel-based remotely operated vehicle (ROV) pipeline inspections;

 • Diving activities to conduct inspections, maintenance and repairs;

 • Geophysical surveys along the pipeline